eazolan/SchwabV2/updated_readme.md

 ### PUT Options Analysis
 Shows:
 - Symbol
-- Expiration date (next Friday only)
+- Expiration date (next Friday by default, or custom date if specified)
 - Strike price
 - Number of contracts possible with funds
 - Premium (potential income)
 - Exercise value

 Options are filtered for:
-- Expiring next Friday
+- Expiring on the target date (next Friday by default)
 - Out-of-the-money only
 - Stocks with sufficient volume
 - Prices above $5